tkhamez/swagger-eve-php/docs/Api/CorporationApi.md

 Get all corporation ALSC logs

-Returns logs recorded in the past seven days from all audit log secure containers (ALSC) owned by a given corporation  ---  This route is cached for up to 600 seconds  --- Requires one of the following EVE corporation role(s): Director  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/corporations/{corporation_id}/containers/logs/)
+Returns logs recorded in the past seven days from all audit log secure containers (ALSC) owned by a given corporation  ---  This route is cached for up to 600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Example
 ```php